marcusolsson/obsidian-plugin-docs/docs/introduction.md

 # Obsidian Plugin Developer Docs

-This site is the **unofficial** developer docs for Obsidian plugins.
+This is the **unofficial** documentation for Obsidian plugin development.

 It's being maintained by [@marcusolsson](https://github.com/marcusolsson), with the help of the Obsidian community.
 If this site has been useful to you, you can buy the maintainer a coffee to support its continued development:

 <a href="https://buymeacoffee.com/marcusolsson">
   <img src="/obsidian-plugin-docs/img/default-violet.webp" width="200"  />